Travel Policies and Procedures

 Note: If travel expenses are to be charged to a grant or contract sponsored by an outside agency, the requirements of the outside agency prevails if they are more restrictive than the College's travel policies.

-In general, travelers should make necessary travel arrangements (air travel, ground travel, hotel accommodations) through the college's designated travel agency.
+In general, travelers should make necessary travel arrangements (air travel, ground travel, hotel accommodations) through the Travel Reservation Portal.

 An employee who frequently travels on college-related business is encouraged to use a College P-card to pay for business and travel expenses.